ImperialOctopus/worlds-to-follow/docs/04-potions.md

 <PotionCard
   strength = {5}
   title = "Neutralising Spirit"
-  effect = "Your other potion effects do not apply." />
+  effect = "Your other potion effects are suppressed.
+They still count as active potion effects, and take up a slot, but have no effect." />

 <PotionCard
   strength = {7}